hbctraining/variant_analysis/lessons/06_alignment_file_processing.md

 mkdir -p $REPORTS_DIRECTORY
 ```

+### BAM

+As you might suspect, because SAM files hold alignment information for all of the reads in an sequencing run and there are oftentimes millions of sequence reads, SAM files are very large and cumbersome to store.
+As a result, **SAM files are often stored in a binary compressed version called a BAM file**.
+Most software packages are agnostic to this difference and will accept both SAM and BAM files, despite BAM files not being human readable.
+It is generally considered best practice to your data in BAM format for long periods of time, unless you specifically need the SAM version of the alignment, in order to reduce unnecessary storage on a shared computing cluster.

 ### Sorting and Removing Duplicates

 In order to appropriately flag and remove duplicates, we first need to ***query*** sort our SAM file.
 Oftentimes, when people discuss sorted BAM/SAM files, they are refering to **coordinate**-sorted BAM/SAM files.